% Dr. Charles Kapps % professor, temple, #pinned, rip % 2017-10-24

 As a nerd at Temple University, I spent a lot of time in the CIS Computer Labs.
 At one point, I figured I might as well get paid to be there, and got a job as an assistant sysadmin, re-imaging malware infested computers, doing Linux installs on whatever relics I could find, and providing tech support to the folks in the CIS offices, students, and even professors.
 Naturally, this lead to closer relationships between me and the rest of the department.
 One such relationship was with Dr. Kapps, who approached me one August with a rather stange, and silly idea.

-On the first day of class, I showed up with my real phone already turned off, and about 3 minutes into his discussion of the syllabus, I reached into my pocket and pushed the button to make the phone ring.
+So, on the first day of class, I showed up with my real phone already turned off, and about 3 minutes into his discussion of the syllabus, I reached into my pocket and pushed the button to make the phone ring.

 Charles perks up.
 “Is that a cell phone I hear?”